 I am also offering a small number of private independent study opportunities for those wanting to develop their work with the help of a mentor.

 The format of my online classes is a little different: Instead attending a number of live online sessions and then being on your own to remember what you just learned, this format allows you to work through the material at your own pace from anywhere around the world.
 Once the class begins, a series of modules are made available every few days that consist of carefully organized lessons and videos.
 The lessons are in the form of detailed slide presentations [PDFs] with step-by-step instructions and lots of photos to illustrate each step, along with downloadable instructions.
-These are reinforced by dozens of short video demonstrations that can be replayed as often as you like.
-The best part: the online ‘classroom’ is made available to you for 6 months after the class is over.
+These are reinforced by dozens of short video demonstrations that can be replayed as often as you like during the course.
+The best part: the online ‘classroom’ is made available to you for several weeks afterward.